crums-io/skipledger/bindle/README.md

-Morsel
+Bindle
 ======

-A byte format for packaging ledger entries and their proofs in a unified way.
+A data structure and a byte format for packaging ledger entries and their skipledger proofs in a unified way.

-### Background
+### Overview

-The first version packaged entries from a single ledger.
-Ledger hashes were annotated with witness receipts from crums.io's centralized timechain microservice.
-With the re-write of the timechain using skipleder itself (and open sourcing it), encoding a single timestamped ledger now requires packaging *two* ledgers (the ledger itself, and a timechain).
+A *bindle* is a bundle of evidence about one or more ledgers.
+Per ledger, evidence is packaged in a data structure called a *nugget*.
+Each ledger nugget contains a set of "mutually agreeing" skipledger commitment paths called a *multi-path".
+Depending on the type of ledger, a nugget may also reveal the contents of specific ledger rows.

+A nugget *may* also cross-reference other nuggets in the same bindle.
+There are 2 general categories of such cross-nugget references:

+1. *Notarized Rows.* A notarized row is a (hash) reference to a *timechain* nugget, establishing that the input-hash at a specific row no. in the timechain ledger (the so-called *time block*) is derived from a row-hash in this nugget's ledger.

+2. *Foregin References*.
+A foreign reference is a (hash) reference establishing that a cell value in one of this nugget's rows is either equal to a cell value in another nugget's row, or if a "beacon" reference, equal to the *row-hash* of another nugget's row.

-### Design Goals
+### Ledger IDs

-This is designed to package proofs of related entries from *multiple* ledgers.
-The simplest use case for *related* ledger entries involves witness records of ledger hash state committed to timechains (which are themselves ledgers).

-Another goal is to allow the *source data* to live outside the file.
-Depending on ledger "type", not packaging the source may be more appropriate.
-For example, if the "ledger" is a recorded stream, packaging it inside a morsel may be impractical.

 ### Format

 Here's a preliminary sketch.
-The model will be made flexible: new sections can be added, existing sections partitioned (e.g. the asset sections below), but for now, the focus is on enumerating the *kind* of parts we need.
+The focus here is on enumerating the *kind* of parts we need.

-    HEADER        // fixed size (magic + version) LEDGER_NAMES  // not-empty list of ledger names/aliases (unique per morsel)
+    HEADER        // fixed size (magic + version)

-    MORSEL_NOTES	// Optional.
-UTF-8, maybe JSON.
-Important thing is it's text.
-    MORSEL_ASSETS	// Optional.
-If present, then MORSEL_NOTES is present (a mime type might suffice).

-    LEDGERS
+    IDS           // list of LEDGER_IDs, always parsed

+    PARTITION     // partition: each part is a nugget; associated w/ LEDGER_ID
+                  // provides random access to nuggets

-    // per ledger
+    // per part (nugget)
-    TYPE            // TABLE, TIMECHAIN, LOG, BSTREAM
-    ALIAS           //
-    LEDGER_URI      // Optional.
-This may be a URL (e.g. a timechain).
-    LEDGER_NOTES    // Optional.
-UTF-8, maybe JSON.
-Important thing is it's text.
-    LEDGER_ASSETS   // Optional.
-If present, then LEDGER_NOTES is present.

-    // for TIMECHAIN ledgers
-    POLICY          // Required.
-Goes in LEDGER_NOTES
+    NUGGET := ID_NO MULTI_PATH SOURCE_PACK NOTARY_PACK REF_PACK ASSETS

+    ASSETS        // a named-partition, with certain prefixes in the namespace
-    // for TABLE, LOG, BSTREAM
+                  // reserved for other library modules
-    SALTED          // Flag indicates source ledger is salted NOT-SALTED    // cell (column) indices not salted

-    // for LOG (both log files and journals) ROW_DELIMITER   // defaults to new-line character '\n' COMMENT_PREFIX  // defaults to none.
-(For journals, only) SKIP_EMPTY_ROW  // defaults to true
-    TOKENIZER       // defaults to whitespace tokenizer; allows no-tokenizer

 ### Dependencies (Software)

-Since evidence from many types of ledger is to be packaged in morsels, this module will necessarily integrate and depend on a good many other modules.
-Other submodule components, therefore, should not know about morsels.
+Since evidence from many types of ledger is to be packaged in bindles, this module will likely be integrated with other ledger-type-specific modules.
+The challenge is to minimize this module's dependencies.

-But this presents a challenge.
-For example, *logledge*, which commits logs to morsels (does it?) would not be able to use this library without a lot of SQL dependencies (which it doesn't need).
-The *hope* is a common subset of this module can be factored out.
+Presently, the strategy to decouple the bindle module's dependencies from other modules that use bindle is thru the use of a *named partition* `ASSETS` section in the nugget.